Subject: BAKED POTATO SALAD [and sub-thread]

 Is this baked-potato salad or baked potato salad?

 I've never made potato salad and then baked it.
-Well, not that I called
+Well, not that I called "potato salad", anyway.

 I've made baked-potato salad.
-It is a good way to use left over baked
+It is a good way to use left over baked potatoes.
+I've also baked potatoes for salad when all I had was baking potatoes.
+I use red potatoes for boiling, but white potatoes bake better.

-I use the same ingredients for cold potato salad or I use the same
+I use the same ingredients for cold potato salad or I use the same ingredients for hot potato salad whether the potatoes are boiled or baked.

-From: George <george[at]nospam.invalid>
+From: George (george at nospam.invalid)

 Date: Sat, 04 Feb 2006 19:01:37 -0500